 Q4.
 Write a short note on wildlife.

 Ans: The animal kingdom, which consists of animals, birds, aquatic creatures and insects, is called wildlife.
-These creatures provide us various important products such as milk, meat, hides and wool.
+These creatures provide us with various important products such as milk, meat, hides and wool.
 Bees give us honey and help in pollination.
 They play the role of decomposers in the environment.
-Birds like the vulture are scavengers and they help in cleansing the environment.
+Birds like vultures are scavengers and they help in cleansing the environment.
 All forms of wildlife are an integral part of our ecosystem.

 Q5.
 What are the major types of vegetation in the world?
 Describe vegetation in different rainfall conditions.